ollipal/ipsec-vpn/README.md

 **After** vagrant up:
 `scripts/post_vagrant_up.sh`

+## NOTE:
+Server B not working
+`sudo iptables -t nat -L`, works without any nat rules!

 A good WireGuard configuration video for Project 3: https://www.youtube.com/watch?v=bVKNSf1p1d0

+The configuration works only if there is one????

+When vagrant up:
+client-b2: SIOCADDRT: Network is unreachable

 ### Virtual network environment for student projects